nginxinc/nginx-amplify-doc/amplify-guide.md

 ```
     Type: counter, integer
     Description: Number of requests finalized with 499/444/408.
-    E.g. 499 is logged when the client closes connection.
+    E.g. 499 is logged when the client closes the connection.
     Source: access.log
 ```